superpck/server-monitor/README.md

 ###

 ## Configure
-  1. create db table with url_monitor.sql
+  1. create data table with url_monitor.sql
   2. rename env.example to .env and edit with correct values.

 # Usage